pantheon-systems/documentation/source/content/guides/wordpress-developer/07-wordpress-s3.md

 #### URL Rewriting

-By default, the URLs saved in the database will be using S3's provided URL (eg: https://bucketname.s3.amazonaws.com/uploads/2023/01/image.jpg), if you need the URLs to be masked to match you site's domain for SEO purpose, our [Advanced Global CDN](/guides/agcdn/agcdn-features#domain-masking-and-reverse-proxy) can help out.
-You can [reach out our sales](https://pantheon.io/contact-sales) if you do not have AGCDN or open up a [support ticket](/guides/agcdn/submit-request#submit-a-request) so w can help you out with the Domain Masking.
+URLs saved in the database use S3's provided URL (for example, https://bucketname.s3.amazonaws.com/uploads/2023/01/image.jpg) by default.
+You can use [Advanced Global CDN](/guides/agcdn/agcdn-features#domain-masking-and-reverse-proxy) to mask the URLs to match your site's domain for SEO purposes.
+[Contact sales](https://pantheon.io/contact-sales) if you do not have AGCDN or open a [support ticket](/guides/agcdn/submit-request#submit-a-request) to request help with Domain Masking if you have AGCDN.

 #### Additional Configuration